digiampietro/hacktivity-2019-esp32-hello-world/README.md

 samd.ledsOff();
 ```

-### Switch on or off the display back light
+### Switch on or off the display backlight

-To switch on or off the display back ligth there is the funcion *setBl*:
+To switch on or off the display backlight there is the function *setBl*:

 ```
 bool setBl(uint8_t blstatus);